The Amazing Race 28

 The Amazing Race 28 is the twenty-eighth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship and including at least one notable social media personality, competing in a race around the world to win US$1,000,000.
 This season visited four continents and ten countries and traveled over 27000 mi during twelve legs.
 Starting from the racers' homes in the United States, racers traveled through Mexico, Colombia, Switzerland, France, Armenia, Georgia, the United Arab Emirates, Indonesia, and China before returning to the United States and finishing in Santa Barbara wine country.
-A new twist introduced in this season includes having teams start from their homes instead of a centralized location.
-The season premiered on CBS on February 12, 2016, and the season finale aired on May 13, 2016.
+New elements introduced in this season include having teams start from their homes instead of a centralized location.
+The season premiered on CBS on February 12, 2016, and concluded on May 13, 2016.

 Engaged choreographers Dana Borriello and Matt Steffanina were the winners of this season, while mother and son pair Sheri and Cole LaBrant finished in second place, and best friends Tyler Oakley and Korey Kuhl finished in third place.

 Production

 Development and filming

 The 28th season of The Amazing Race started filming on November 15, 2015, where Phil greeted teams at their first destination, the Monumento a la Revolución in Mexico City.

 Filming of The Amazing Race 28 began on November 15, 2015, with host Phil Keoghan broadcasting each team's arrival at the first clue location, the Monumento a la Revolución in Mexico City, via social media.
 Unlike previous seasons, the season began in the teams' hometowns rather than at a traditional starting line.

 In total, this season spanned 18 cities and 10 countries over 27000 mi and included first-time visits to Armenia, Colombia, and Georgia.
 Racers were reported near Cartagena, Colombia on November 19, 2015.
 Filming of the show was also reported within and near Tbilisi, Georgia at the Narikala fortress, Rustaveli Theatre, the Bridge of Peace, and the Jvari Monastery in Mtskheta on November 27, 2015.
-Filming concluded on December 6, 2015, after 21 days.
+Filming ended on December 6, 2015, after 21 days.

 Phil Keoghan stated that the use of social media stars was considered a "social experiment" attempting to bridge the gap between long-time fans of the show and younger viewers who may not have been born when the show debuted in 2001.
 Keoghan stated that bringing in contestants whom younger viewers may be more familiar with, particularly when promoted over social media, generated interest in earlier seasons of the show.
 Executive producer Bertram van Munster stated that the use of social media stars was also something suggested by CBS, due to the fact that CBS wanted to see the show to gain more involvement with social media.